CFO or Controller? Which is right for your business?

 I get calls every day from small business owners who say they need a CFO.
 And every day I have to tell them “well, no, you probably don’t.”

-What defines the CFO role in a small business… and do you need one?
+What is the CFO job description a small business… and do you need one?

 CFO or Controller?
 Which is right for your business?